Haleshot/Projects/README.md

 As new projects are added to the repository, the README file will be regularly updated, ensuring that all my work is easily accessible and well-documented in a user-friendly format.
 Whether you are interested in exploring a specific project or browsing through the entire collection, this repository will provide a comprehensive view of my development journey.

 Feel free to navigate through the projects table and explore each project's individual repository for more detailed information.
-I hope you find these projects informative and inspiring as you delve into the world of software development.
+I hope you find these projects informative and inspiring as you delve into the world of SDE, AI, ML, etc.

 More projects to be updated soon...